20 Best African-American Movies of 2010s

 14. Selma (2014)

 Directed by Ava DuVernay, ‘Selma’ follows the events that led to the voting rights marches from Selma to Montgomery in 1965.
-The film focuses on the incompetence of the government to acknowledge the obstruction of the voting rights of African-Americans as well as the crimes committed against them by racist organizations such as the Ku Klux Klan.
-The Oscar-nominated film stars David Oyelowo as Martin Luther King Jr., Tom Wilkinson as President Lyndon Johnson, Carmen Ejogo as Coretta Scott King, Tessa Thompson as Dianne Nash, Tim Roth as George Wallace and Oprah Winfrey as Annie Lee Cooper.
+The film focuses on the incompetence of the government to acknowledge the obstruction of the voting rights of African Americans as well as the crimes committed against them by racist organizations such as the Ku Klux Klan.
+The Oscar-nominated film stars David Oyelowo as Martin Luther King Jr., Tom Wilkinson as President Lyndon Johnson, Carmen Ejogo as Coretta Scott King, Tessa Thompson as Dianne Nash, Tim Roth as George Wallace, and Oprah Winfrey as Annie Lee Cooper.

 13. Black Panther (2018)

 The Marvel Cinematic Universe found its king in the form of Black Panther.
 The superhero was first introduced in ‘Captain America: Civil War’, where he tries to avenge the death of his father and joins Team Iron Man.
 ‘Black Panther‘ picks up after the events of the film.
 T’Challa returns to his country to assume his rightful throne.
-He is assisted by his loyal and fierce leader of the Dora Mijae.
+He is assisted by his loyal and fierce leader of Dora Mijae.
 His sister, Shuri, is a tech genius and in charge of using Vibranium for the safety of Wakanda.
 His claim to the throne is questioned when a secret from his father’s past comes to light.

 12. Beasts of the Southern Wild (2012)

 Nominated for various Academy Awards, ‘Beasts of the Southern Wild’ is set in a fictional place called the Bathtub.
 The protagonist of the story is a six-year-old girl named Hushpuppy.
-When a storm approaches her community, she has to come up with something to save the residents, while also caring for her ailing father.
+When a storm approaches her community, she has to come up with something to save the residents while also caring for her ailing father.
 Meanwhile, some prehistoric creatures called aurochs are stirring trouble.
 Hushpuppy also needs to solve the mystery surrounding her mother.
-The lead role is played by Quevanzhane Wallis, who became the youngest actress to be nominated for Best Actress Award at the age of nine.
+The lead role is played by Quevanzhane Wallis, who became the youngest actress to be nominated for the Best Actress Award at the age of nine.

 11. Hidden Figures (2016)